 Tag Archives: things to do

-The week between Christmas and New Year’s turned out to be a great week for a 4 day getaway to Washington D.C.
+The week between Christmas and New Year’s turned out to be a great week for a four day getaway to Washington D.C.
 As Congress was out of session for the holidays, downtown was nearly empty, although the continuing pandemic may have had something to do with it as well.
-We lucked out with decent, ifContinue reading “4 Days in Washington D.C.”
+We lucked out with decent, ifContinue reading “Four Days in Washington D.C.”

 One Day in Brooklyn – Gowanus